Internal investigation alleges officers violated several department principles during Randy Cox incident - Local News 8

 Five officers with the New Haven Police Department were arrested and charged with second degree reckless endangerment in November 2022, CNN previously reported.

-The police were transporting Cox, who was arrested on suspicion of illegally possessing a handgun.
-Video during the transport shows Cox, who was handcuffed, hit his head on the back wall of the van after an abrupt stop, leaving him paralyzed.
+The police were transporting Cox, who was arrested on suspicion of illegally possessing a handgun, in the back of a police van when he was injured.
+Video during the transport shows Cox, who was handcuffed, hit his neck and back on the back wall of the van after an abrupt stop, leaving him paralyzed.
 The five officers pleaded not guilty in January, according to CNN affiliate WFSB.

 The officers were identified by the New Haven State’s Attorney’s Office as Officer Oscar Diaz, Officer Jocelyn Lavandier, Officer Ronald Pressley, Officer Luis Rivera and Sergeant Betsy Segui.
 Pressley retired from the department in January, CNN previously reported.